 - All components going onto the board are delivered clean with no contamination issues

 Right now, most manufacturers have to assume these things because there is no reliable way to check otherwise.
-By using a contact angle measurement to create a cleanliness specification when parts are received offers a way to track possible contamination introduction throughout the entire assembly and adhesion process.
+Using a contact angle measurement to create a cleanliness specification when parts are received offers a way to track possible contamination introduction throughout the entire assembly and adhesion process.
 That way, you’ll be able to have real visibility into what is causing contamination and make all of your cleaning efforts as effective as possible.

-Looking at the image below you can see there are a lot of bonding sites and potential places for adhesion failure on the surface of pcbs.
+Looking at the image below, you can see there are a lot of bonding sites and potential places for adhesion failure on the surface of PCBs.
 All of these areas need to be fully cleaned and inspected so they are entirely prepared for bonding and coating.

 In order to control the totality of residues that cause coating failures and electrochemical migration (ECM) resulting in shorts, you need to have a definition of clean that includes all of the possible contaminants threatening your board.

-Expectations of reliability are increasing and cleaning methods need to rise to the occasion.
+Expectations of reliability are increasing, and cleaning methods need to rise to the occasion.
 The best way to ensure your cleaning is effective is to measure it.
 The most efficient way to measure cleanliness is to evaluate all of the materials involved at each step where contamination is possible and where cleaning occurs.
-These Critical Control Points need to be monitored through a data-driven test system that proves, definitively, that the surface is clean and bondable.
+These Critical Control Points need to be monitored through a data-driven test system that proves definitively that the surface is clean and bondable.